DavidBadura/Fixtures/doc/converter.md

 Converter
 =========

-Fixture converters transform the fixture data in objects.
+Fixture converters transform the fixture data to objects.

 DefaultConverter
 ----------------

-The standard converter uses the setter methods of the class.
+The library provide a DefaultConverter, that pass the data via setter and adder methods.
 It can also works with classes that have a constructor and has some more features.

-The default converter needs the `class` property so that it knows which class to be initialized.
+The default converter needs the `class` property so that it knows which class should be initialized.

 ``` yaml
 user: